dangoslen/dangoslen-me-site/content/blog/technical-debt-snowball.md

 ### Make Minimum Payments

 Making minimum payments is akin to "keeping the lights on."
-For example, you can't just decide not to change any code in a "forbidden module" if you have a bug causing daily headaches for your customers.
+For example, you can't ignore a bug causing daily headaches for your customers because [your team is too afraid to change code](https://agileotter.blogspot.com/2009/01/fear-of-changing-code.html).
 You have to pay the debt and do the best you can to fix the bug or at least make it less painful (more on this in a bit).
 You might not be able to do the big refactor you want to do, but perhaps you can change one or two things to make it better.

 Another example of this might be dependencies.
 You know you are a major version behind, but you can still - and should - try to keep up with minor or patch versions as best as you can.
 You mitigate security vulnerabilities by making the minimum payment here, even though you can't fully upgrade to the latest version without additional effort.